 “That means God cannot save a man.
 So, tell me what is it that God can do?”
-Gopalam also smiling asked him.
+Gopalam, smiling, asked him.

-Sastry was baffled a little.
-He took out the gold-plated snuff box from his waistband and snuffled a pinch of it.
-“Where’re you headed?” he changed the subject.
+Sastry was baffled.
+He took out the gold-plated snuff box from his waistband and sniggrf a pinch.
+“Where’re you going?” he changed the subject.

-“From no point to the cosmos?”
-Gopalam replied, watching Sastry keenly.
+“From zero to infinity,” Gopalam replied, watching Sastry keenly.

 Sastry missed the sarcasm in Gopalam’s words.
 He burst into a laugh.
 “You speak strange, Gopalam.
-Where did you get this vocabulary?” he said and finished rest of the snuff that was in his palm.
-He wiped his nose and hand with his shawl.
+Where did you get this vocabulary?” he said and finished the rest of the snuff in his palm.
+He wiped his nose and hand on his shawl.

 “And you?
 From where to where?”

-“On, me?
+“Me?
 I’m coming from the collector’s house.
-He’s gotten a son, savior of his lineage, after four daughters.
-I’ve drawn up his chart.
+He got a son, the savior of his lineage, after four daughters.
+I drew up his birth chart.
 He is an extraordinarily fortunate boy.
-That is the chart, that’s the way a chart should be.
+That is the chart, that’s the way one’s a chart should be.
 He’ll live ninety years; enjoy a royal life.
 Let’s go, we can talk on the way.”

 Gopalam followed him without questioning whereto.
-Today, Gopalam would not want to let go of Sastry that easy.
-He set out without any goal, just to kill time.
-Thoughts about future were eating him up inside like a bug.
+Today, Gopalam did not want to let go of Sastry that easy.
+He set out without thinking where he would go to; just wanted to kill time.
+Thoughts about future were eating him up inside, like a bug.

-“Oh, no, what a thing to say!
+“Oh, no, How could you say that!
 Are you questioning the chart I’d drawn?”
 Sastry’s voice was sharp.

-“Maybe you’ve forgotten now, you used to say the same thing to my father.
-You’d an extraordinary chart for me too.
-You’d written that I would attain a very high status,” Gopalam said, staring into Sastry’s face.
+“Maybe you’ve forgotten but you said the same thing about me to my father.
+You’d drawn an extraordinary chart for me, too.
+You’d written that I would attain a high status,” Gopalam said, staring into Sastry’s face.

-“Yes?
-Are you facing any hardships now?
-How much of your life you’d seen yet, that you should question my chart?
-Just watch out, and tell me if the Lady Luck had not come to embrace you soon,” Sastry chided Gopalam.
+“Yes, I said.
+Are you suffering hardships now?
+How much you’ve seen in your life that you should question my chart?
+Just watch.
+You will soon enough the Lady Luck comes to embrace you,” Sastry chided Gopalam.

-“Lady Ill-Luck had embraced me long time ago,” Gopalam mumbled, as if he was talking to himself.
+“Lady Ill-Luck embraced me long since,” Gopalam mumbled, as if he was talking to himself.

 Both of them kept walking silently.
-Gopalam asked, breaking the silence, “So, you’re sure that the collector’s son will live ninety years per your prediction.”
+Gopalam asked, breaking the silence, “So, you’re sure that the collector’s son will live ninety years as you predicted.”

-“Yes,” Sastry replied in calm but steady voice.
+“Yes,” Sastry replied in calm and steady voice.

-“What if the boy died in a day or two?”
+“What if the boy dies in a day or two?”

 Sastry felt cornered.
-He pretended to be looking at something at a distance, and not listening to Gopalam, and kept walking.
+He pretended to be looking at something far away and not listening to Gopalam as kept walking.